 Gut problems can have many causes, and the foods which trigger symptoms are different for everyone.

-Many dietitians and doctors now recommend a low FODMAP diet as a key part of a treatment plan for people with IBS.
+Many dietitians and healthcare providers now recommend a low FODMAP diet as a key part of a treatment plan for people with IBS.
 Research suggests that 3 in 4 people with IBS get symptom relief, usually within 1 to 4 weeks, from a low FODMAP diet.
 These positive effects can continue long term.

 It's strongly recommended that you get support from a dietitian throughout this process, as it's important to follow the diet correctly and to make sure you're still eating a balanced diet.